Jethet/wiki-hh/Express & Node.js/json_with_Node.md

 The Node.js fs module has two functions available that can be used to read files from the file system: *readFile* and *readFileSync*.

 * **The readFileSync function** reads data from a file in a synchronous manner.
-This function blocks the rest of the code from executing until all the data is read from a file.
-The function is particularly useful when your application has to load configuration settings before it can perform any other tasks.
+This function blocks the rest of the code from executing
+until all the data is read from a file.
+The function is particularly useful when your application has to load configuration settings before m it can perform any other tasks.
 Example:
 ```
 const fs = require('fs');